sreesanthmk2020Admin/vstar/README.md

 Hi [Manager Name], I need to leave early today due to a personal matter.
 Bubble-up validation is still in my queue, and I don’t have further updates for today.
 I’m currently working on the defect analysis sheet and will review it with Praveen before sharing it with you.

+Aligned on the approach.
+QA will proceed with the required data setup activities in the Test environment and will initiate validation execution based on the go-ahead from your end.